wavebyrd/great_expectations/docs/docusaurus/docs/core/configure_project_settings/configure_data_docs/configure_data_docs.md

 import EnvironmentFilesystem from './_backends/_local_or_networked.md'

 Data Docs translate Expectations, Validation Results, and other metadata into human-readable documentation that is saved as static web pages.
 Automatically compiling your data documentation from your data tests in the form of Data Docs keeps your documentation current.
-This guide covers how to configure additional locations where Data Docs should be created.
+This guide covers how to configure Data Docs.

 ### Prerequisites: